 Signs of Anxiety in Older Adults and Seniors

-With the exception of general anxiety disorder, anxiety disorders are less common in people over 65 years of age.8 According to the Geriatric Mental Health Foundation,9 approximately 10-20 percent of older adults are impacted by anxiety.
+With the exception of general anxiety disorder, anxiety disorders are less common in people over 65 years of age.8 Approximately 10-20 percent of older adults are impacted by anxiety.9

 However, there are often undiagnosed and untreated cases with older adults.
 Doctors and these individuals may not observe symptoms of anxiety due to other symptoms that older adults may be experiencing from medication and other health concerns.
 It is common to experience feelings of anxiety in the wake of the significant life changes aging brings.
 However, when anxiety begins to impact one’s everyday life activities, this is when extra attention must be given, especially for older adults.